|

 after?

 Yes, I’d say so.
-In spite of our best
+In spite of our best efforts over

-efforts over the years, the band was succumbing to the media’s relentless
+the years, the band was succumbing to the media’s relentless

 predilection to single out the lead singer.
-The internal stress this
+The

-probably felt it was unjustified.
+time?
+And quite probably felt it was unjustified.

 Sure.
 I was angry and intensely hurt.
+After all that we’d been through

-After all that we’d been through together I didn’t think it was the way to
+together I didn’t think it was the way to solve any problems.
+I was

-solve any problems.
-I was beyond disappointed because I felt we still had
+beyond disappointed because I felt we still had a lot of great music to

-a lot of great music to write together.
-On one odd level, it was probably
+write together.
+On one odd level, it was probably only that it was my

-only that it was my turn… we all had phases where we’d give each other a
+turn… we all had phases where we’d give each other a hard time.

 How have you filled your time in the intervening years?
-I believe you have
+I believe you

-settling in California?
+and settling in California?

 I didn’t do anything much immediately, I was still in shock.
 I got back